KentAstro/telescope.pics/docs/index.md

-# Welcome to MkDocs
+# Welcome to telescope.pics

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+More coming soon!

 # Transit of Mercury